 D. HOW WILL THE SCHEME BENCHMARK ITS PERFORMANCE?

-NIFTY 500 Index (TRI)
+NIFTY Financial Services (TRI)

 As required under clause 1.9 of Master Circular, the benchmark has been selected from amongst those notified by AMFI as the first tier benchmark to be adopted by mutual funds and which are reflective of the category of the scheme.
+Since the scheme proposes to invest predominantly in banking and financial services.